Employee vs. Independent Contractor Classification

 In California, for 2025, the classification of workers as employees or independent contractors continues to be governed by the ABC test, which sets a high bar for classifying workers as independent contractors [1][3].
 The ABC test requires that all three of the following conditions be met for a worker to be considered an independent contractor:

-- The worker is free from the hiring entity’s control and direction in connection with the performance of the work.
+- The worker is free from the hiring entity’s control and direction in performing the work.

 - The worker performs work outside the usual course of the hiring entity’s business.